 First, start with some research

-For a location specific business like a business that has a physical storefront, use online search tools like Google and search for similar businesses in your area to find out what they charge for similar products.
-Most product businesses (unless they have a 100% custom product) will have pricing listed on their website.
-If there are no other similar businesses in your general area (loosely defined as a realistic travel time to your storefront, perhaps an hour or less depending on location), consider looking at product-based companies in tangential industries to the pole industry such as fitness, yoga, adult or circus.
+For a location-specific business, like a business that has a physical storefront, use online search tools like Google and search for similar businesses in your area to find out what they charge for similar products.
+Most product businesses (unless they have a 100% custom product) will have prices listed on their website.
+If there are no other similar businesses in your general area (loosely defined as a realistic travel time to your storefront, perhaps an hour or less depending on location), consider looking at product-based companies in tangential industries, such as fitness, yoga, adult, or circus.

-For businesses that are not location specific and/or are offered virtually, also use online search tools and additionally search social media for hashtag relevant terms.
-Most product businesses do publish their prices in order to sell online.
+For businesses that are not location specific and/or are offered virtually, also use online search tools and search social media for hashtag relevant terms.
+Most product businesses do publish their prices to sell online.

 Understand your costs

 Overhead costs are general business expenses that keep your business operational.
 Regardless of whether you have clients or not, you’ll still incur these costs.
-Overhead costs are costs like rent for your store front or manufacturing space, software that runs your business such Quickbooks and any labor that isn’t a direct cost to creating your product such as hiring an accountant, a marketing/sales person or other.
+Overhead costs are costs like rent for your storefront or manufacturing space, software that runs your business (such as Quickbooks) and any labor that isn’t a direct cost to creating your product, such as hiring an accountant, a marketing/sales person, or other.

-Shipping costs may be included in your direct costs if you pass those costs on to your customers or may be part of your overhead costs.
+Shipping costs may be included in your direct costs if you pass those costs on to your customers, or they may be part of your overhead costs.
 Most modern businesses ship products and must consider shipping costs.